 Introduction

-This article details how to use the TF_CLI_ARGS_plan environment variable to target resources within a Terraform Enterprise/Cloud run.
+This article explains how to use the TF_CLI_ARGS_plan environment variable to target specific resources within an HCP Terraform or Terraform Enterprise run.

 Use Case

-Targeting specific resources is useful in the following scenarios.
+Targeting specific resources is useful in exceptional scenarios, such as:

-When Terraform performed a partial apply, leaving the state file in a condition where it does not reflect reality.
+- When a partial apply leaves the state file in a condition that does not reflect reality.

 providerblocks are removed from within a module.